 Robinhood offers the following asset types to investors.
 Unless otherwise noted, all trades are commission-free:

 - Stocks.
 Robinhood offers access to thousands of stocks traded on United States exchanges.
-Once limited to whole-stock purchases, regardless of share price, Robinhood is now in the process of rolling out fractional share investing in increments as low as $1.
+Once limited to whole-stock purchases, regardless of share price, Robinhood now offers fractional share investing in increments as low as $1.

 - ETFs.
 Robinhood offers access to hundreds of U.S.-traded ETFs, which offer exposure to specific market indices, industries, sectors, and market trends.
 Robinhood is rolling out fractional share investing (also starting at $1 per increment) for ETFs as well.

 - Options.
 Robinhood offers binary options trading with no commissions or contract fees.
 Despite the platform’s general novice-friendly bent, Robinhood enables advanced options-trading strategies for experienced investors — though it’s important for less experienced investors to understand that these strategies are risky and can magnify losses if they go south.

 - Cryptocurrencies.
 Robinhood offers exposure to the top cryptocurrencies on the market right now, including Bitcoin, Ethereum, and Dogecoin.
-It’s one of the first mainstream investing platforms to do so.
+It’s one of the first mainstream investing platforms to provide crypto access to everyday investors.
 Given their volatility, cryptocurrency investing isn’t for everyone, but it’s nice to see Robinhood offer it to risk-tolerant investors.

 Webull’s Asset Types and Fee Structure

-Webull offers the following asset types, all of which trade commission-free unless noted otherwise:
+Webull offers the following investment options, all of which trade commission-free unless noted otherwise:

 - Stocks.
 Webull offers access to thousands of U.S.-listed stocks.
 However, it doesn’t support fractional share purchases.